laravel-notification-channels/gammu/README.md

 ],
 ...
 ```
-Set the database setting to point Gammu database in `config/database.php` by adding this settings below.
+Set the database setting to point Gammu SMSD database in `config/database.php` by adding this settings below.

 ```php
 // config/database.php